Updated: Wednesday, 20 Mar 2013, 5:05 PM EDT

 In the Northeast, cold flow off Lake Ontario and Lake Erie produced scattered snow showers through the area.

 Meanwhile, a cold front moved from south Texas to along the Gulf Coast, aiding another round of scattered showers and a few thunderstorms to the area.
 This front was followed by a high pressure system that brought dry conditions through the Plains.

 The Northeast rose into the 30s and 40s, while the Southeast saw a range of temperatures from the 40s in the Tennessee Valley to the 70s in Florida.
 The Northern Plains rose into the 20s and 30s, while the Northwest saw temperatures in the 40s and 50s.

-Temperatures in the Lower 48 states Sunday have ranged from a morning low of -11 degrees at Yellowstone, Wyo. to a high of 88 degrees at Hollywood, Fla.
+Temperatures in the Lower 48 states Wednesday have ranged from a morning low of -18 degrees at Rugby, N.D. to a midday high of 84 degrees at El Centro, Calif.

 Ground rules for posting comments: No profanity or personal attacks.
 No racially charged comments.
 If it's not something you would say to someone's face, it's most likely inappropriate.
 Please comment on the subject of the story itself.
 If you do not follow these rules, we will remove your post.
 Repeat offenders will be banned from making future comments.
 Keep it civil, folks!
 WANE is not responsible for the content posted in this comment section.